• Gum recession, or gingival recession, is a process in which the soft tissues pull back from the teeth. Gum recession exposes more of the dentition.

 How to prevent receding gums?

-Brush your teeth with a soft-bristled toothbrush.
+Brush your teeth with a soft-bristle toothbrush.
 Floss your teeth at least once a day.
 Stay up-to-date with your dental visits.
 If you had gum recession or periodontitis before, you may have to visit a dentist or periodontist more than twice a year.

 Think about investing in antimicrobial mouthwash.
 You can also use a saltwater rinse.